 Guns, Anthropology, Safety

-The March 2018 issue of Open Anthropology, titled Enough: Anthropologists Take on Gun Violence, highlights anthropological research which helps in understanding and teaching about the #MarchForOurLives on guns and gun reform.
-This volume supports the February 2018 announcement from the American Anthropological Association (AAA): AAA Pushes for Comprehensive Evidence-Based Approach to Prevent Gun Violence.
+The March 2018 issue of Open Anthropology, titled Enough: Anthropologists Take on Gun Violence, highlighted anthropological research which helps in understanding and teaching about the #MarchForOurLives on guns and gun reform.
+This volume supported the February 2018 announcement from the American Anthropological Association (AAA): AAA Pushes for Comprehensive Evidence-Based Approach to Prevent Gun Violence.
 Ending restrictions on publicly funded research into gun violence by the Centers for Disease Control (CDC) was also the first item mentioned by Charles Blow in America Is the Gun.

-The March volume of Open Anthropology makes 15 articles in AAA publications free to read through March 2019.
-Below, I have additionally composed an anthropological bibliography on guns that aligns with an ongoing theme for Living Anthropologically: see the gun violence index-tag and the end of this post for a summary of the series on gun control, gun reform, gun safety, and gun violence.
+The March volume of Open Anthropology made 15 articles in AAA publications free to read through March 2019.
+Below, I additionally composed an anthropological bibliography on guns that aligns with an ongoing theme for Living Anthropologically: see the gun violence index-tag and the end of this post for a summary of the series on gun control, gun reform, gun safety, and gun violence.
 And while I definitely support research into evidence-based gun violence prevention, there is quite enough research already available to take legislative action.
 See This is how we save lives from gun violence by Robert Gebelhoff in the Washington Post for a number of measures that can be enacted and already have support from existing research.

 Articles from AAA Publications